An ergodic theorem with weights and applications to random measures, RW homogenization and IPS hydrodynamics on point processes: Applications to random measures: Proof of Theorem and Lemma

 By Lemma \ref{cinguetto} the integral $\int_{\bbR^d} |\varphi(x) | d\mu_\o^\e(x)$ is finite for all $\o\in \cC$.
 From now on we restrict to $\o\in \cC$.
 Given a positive $\ell\in \bbN$ take $\varphi_\ell\in C_c(\bbR^d)$ such that $\varphi_\ell=\varphi$ on the ball $B(\ell)$ and $|\varphi_\ell (x)| \leq \vartheta (|x|)$ for all $x$.
 Then, $|\varphi-\varphi_\ell |$ is zero on $B(\ell)$ and is bounded by $2 \vartheta(|\cdot|)$.
 This implies that \be \Big | \int_{\bbR^d} \varphi ( x)d\mu^\e_\o(x)- \int_{\bbR^d} \varphi_\ell ( x)d\mu^\e_\o(x) \Big | \leq 2\int_{B(\ell)^c} \vartheta (| x|)d\mu^\e_\o(x)\en and \be \Big | \int _{\bbR^d} \varphi(u) du- \int _{\bbR^d} \varphi_\ell(u) du\Big | \leq 2 \int _{ B(\ell)^{\rm c}} \vartheta (|u|) du\,.\en The last integral goes to zero as $\ell\to +\infty$ since $\vartheta (|\cdot|)$ is integrable on $\bbR^d$.

-\begin{Claim} There exists a $\bbG$--invariant set $\cB\in \cF$ with $\cP(\cB)=1$ such that \eqref{piazza_fiume} is true for all functions in $C_c(\bbR^d)$. \end{Claim} This fact is usually stated without any proof.
+\begin{Claim} There exists a $\bbG$--invariant set $\cB\in \cF$ with $\cP(\cB)=1$ such that \eqref{piazza_fiume} is true for all functions in $C_c(\bbR^d)$. \end{Claim} \rot{The above claim} is usually stated without any proof.
 Since the derivation is short, we give it for completeness in Appendix \ref{WT1}.

 Due to Claim \ref{sale78}, for all $\ell \in \bbN$ and $\o\in \cB$ we have $ \lim_{\e\da 0 } \int_{\bbR^d} \varphi_\ell ( x)d\mu^\e_\o(x) = m \int _{\bbR^d} \varphi_\ell(x) dx$.
 By the above observation, \eqref{parrot1} and \eqref{parrot2} the conclusion follows from Lemma \ref{cinguetto} and by taking $\cA:=\cB\cap \cC$ with $\cC$ as in Lemma \ref{cinguetto}.